sytabaresa/kingly/README.md

 handlers.
 The web component may or may not use the output subject to emit events.
 At the moment, we do not have any example or test covering this use case.

+Component whose behaviour is defined by a machine can be seamlessly integrated into any framework by converting to web component.
+Note however that the portion of the web component specification used, custom elements v1, is only supported in modern browsers.
+In the web component scenario, communication betwween the web component and other framework's component occurs through the input and output subject or DOM events.
+It is not possible to use any facility provided by the framework.

 ### Contract
 - Type contracts
 - web component name must fulfill web component's specifications i.e. include an hyphen in its name